adamskopl/blog/20200421/README.md

 check failes, why the 'success' is displayed?
 It turned out, that [DataTransferItemList](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API/File_drag_and_drop) is not supported everywhere.
-More precisely (surprise, surprise) it's not supported by IE. Project required IE support, so `items` property has to be checked.
+More precisely (surprise, surprise) it's not supported by IE. Project required IE support, so `items` property had to be checked.
 Additionaly `items` [could have](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItemList) length of 0.
 Displaying 'success' was a fallback, assuming that later parsing